coopdevs/handbook/Packaging-easy-my-coop-Odoo-addons.md

 ## Process outline

-In reverse order:

-1. upload package(s) to pypi with `twine`
-2. build wheel package with `python setup.py ...`
+1. Install needed tools
-3. create the `setup.py` with info from odoo files
+1. Create the `setup.py` with info from Odoo files
-4. install needed tools
+1. Build wheel package with `python setup.py ...`
+1. Upload package(s) to pypi with `twine`

 ## Install tools